There are a couple of well-known ways to baste English paper piecing templates.

 Various English Paper Piecing Basting Method

 There are affiliate links provided in this post for your convenience.
 I may earn a small commission when you purchase at NO cost to you.
 Please find my full disclosure here.

 1. Stitch/Sew basting onto both fabrics and paper

 This is one of the first methods I tried when I started EPP.
-I like a couple of things about this method, but in the end, I find too much of a hassle to remove the paper.
+I like a couple of things about this method, but in the end, I find it too much of a hassle to remove the paper.

 Basting simply means you can just do a running stitch punching through the fabrics and paper around the templates.
-You can see an example of this in the stripey hexagon in the centre of the photo above.
+You can see an example of this in the stripey hexagon in the center of the photo above.

 The benefit of this method is that the paper is securely attached to the fabric.
 This makes it wonderful for securing it while finishing all around each side.
 Particularly important when fussy cutting and you want the paper template to be in the exact position.

 Pros: Easy quick basting stitch.
 Secures paper well to fabric.